hirohitokato/DecorrelationStretch/README.md

 ## Region selection

-By default, the tool applies Decorrelation Stretch to the full image.

 You can drag on the original image to define a rectangular region.
 When a region is selected:

 - RGB statistics are estimated only from the selected region.